 1. The outfit

-Couples usually spend around S$3,000 upwards for their wedding dress and suit/tuxedo.
+Couples usually spend around S$3,000 upwards for rental of wedding dress and suit/tuxedo.
 As this is a destination wedding, the feel you should be going after should not be ballroom glam.
 Eliminate the expensive dress rental package in Singapore and buy your own dress or rent a chichi dress from Rent A Dress , Style Lease or Love Potion.
 I didn’t take the risk, but I know there are hits and misses when buying your own dress online.
-Fortunately, C proposed when we were in US and we popped by David’s Bridal before leaving NYC to get my dress.
+Fortunately, C proposed when we were in US and we popped by David’s Bridal while we were in NYC to get my dress.
 Do note that getting a wedding dress altered in Singapore is going to cost you between S$600 to S$1,200, so get one that fits.
 As for the groom, head over to Bangkok or Kings Tailor Bali to customise a tuxedo for S$400.
 DAMAGE – S$600 to S$2,000 depending on your personal preferences.

 2. The photographer & make-up artist